-Since 1982 I have called the west end of Toronto home.
-I chose to set up my studio in Parkdale, only minutes away from Lake Ontario and High Park, complete with marshes and wetlands.
+In 2005 I set up my painting studio in Parkdale, Toronto’s west end.
+Close to Lake Ontario and High Park, complete with marshes and wetlands.
 These precious resources continue to teach and inspire.

 I have been painting full time since 2006.

 As an artist, I am fascinated by the movement, fluidity, and beauty of water.
 Through my paintings, I strive to capture the essence of water and its transformative nature.
 Using fluid acrylic paint, I create impressionist versions of water that invite viewers to experience the power and tranquility of this vital element.

 My process involves a delicate balance of control and spontaneity.
 I carefully layer and blend colours to create the illusion of light and reflection, while also allowing the paint to flow and interact on the canvas.
 This approach allows me to capture the ever-changing qualities of water and the dynamic interplay between light and shadow.